brantburnett/btburnett.com/_posts/2021-12-17-string-interpolation-trickery.md

 // However, this example requires "ref struct" because it includes a DefaultInterpolatedStringHandler in its fields. public ref struct SqlCommandInterpolatedStringHandler {
-    // We'll use DefaultInterpolatedStringHandler to build the query string, it'll be more performant than reinventing the wheel. private DefaultInterpolatedStringHandler _innerHandler;
+    // Internally we'll use DefaultInterpolatedStringHandler to build the query string.
+    // This be more performant than reinventing the wheel. private DefaultInterpolatedStringHandler _innerHandler;

     // This will maintain a list of parameters as we build the query string